pronebird/pomo-iphone/README.md

 == Poedit Settings ==

-If you use Poedit, follow the instructions below to setup Objective-C parser for it:
+If you use Poedit, follow the instructions below to setup Objective-C parser.

-Go to Poedit > Preferences and add new parser, I use similar parser as C/C++ that's already there.
+1. Go to Poedit > Preferences and add new parser with the following settings:

-List of extensions:
+2. List of extensions:
 `*.m;*.mm;*.c;*.h;`

-Parser command:
+3. Parser command:
 `xgettext --force-po -o %o %C %K %F -L ObjectiveC`

-An item in keywords list:
+4. An item in keywords list:
 `-k%k`

-An item in input files:
+5. An item in input files:
 `%f`

-Source code charset:
+6. Source code charset:
 `--from-code=%c`

-== Catalog Settings ==
+== Poedit Catalog Settings ==

-Setup the following keywords:
+Setup the following keywords for your catalog to make Poedit work with your source code:

 `
 __